Want to deepen your understanding of your faith and be equipped to defend, commend and give clear reasons for the Gospel?

 The weekend will run from the morning of the Friday to the afternoon of the Sunday.
 The cost of attending does not include accommodation, although the teaching material and most meals are provided.
 Please note that we strongly recommend booking early, as, if left to the last minute, weekend accommodation can be more difficult to find in Oxford.
 For suggestions of places to say, see the ‘Accommodation Guide’ below (at the bottom of this page).

-The weekend will see the Foundation Phase and the Advanced Phase A (previously known as Phase 1 and Phase 2) running alongside each other, so both new and returning delegates (those who have done the Foundation Phase and/or Advanced Phase B) are welcome to book on.
+The weekend will see the Foundation Phase and the Advanced Phase B running alongside each other, so both new and returning delegates (those who have done the Foundation Phase and/or Advanced Phase B) are welcome to book on.
 If you have been before and are unsure which Phase you have done, then please contact the office.